 Dr. Aronson earned a Ph.D. in Educational Communication and Technology from New York University, and an M.A. in Documentary Film and Video from Stanford University.
 He was also a postdoctoral research fellow in the Behavioral Sciences Training Program in Drug Abuse Research at Public Health Solutions/NDRI.
 Before starting his doctorate, he was Assistant Professor of Digital Media at Ramapo College.

-is a Principal Investigator with NDRI’s Institute for Special Populations Research (ISPR) where he is currently examining initiation and escalation of drug and alcohol use among recent veterans of OEF/OIF, funded by the Peter F. McManus Charitable Trust.
-Dr. Bennett is also a Project Director with ISPR on a study examining mental health, substance abuse and reintegration among OIF/OEF veterans in NYC.
-His other research focuses on overdose and prevention, historical and contemporary perspectives on drug use and drug policy, and drug markets.
-Dr. Bennett earned a Ph.D. in History and Policy from Carnegie Mellon University, and an M.P.A. in Public Policy from the University of Pittsburgh.
-He was a postdoctoral research fellow in the Behavioral Sciences Training Program in Drug Abuse Research at Public Health Solutions/NDRI.
+is a Principal Investigator with NDRI’s Institute for Special Populations Research (ISPR) who specializes in ethnographic, historical and mixed-methods public health and public policy research.
+His current project is a 4-year study of Opioid Use/Misuse and Overdose Risk among veterans (R01DA036754) that will help determine ecological, structural, and psychosocial aspects of opioid use and overdose risk.
+Dr. Bennett is also a Project Director with ISPR on a study examining mental health, substance use and civilian transition among recent veterans in NYC.
+His other research focuses on substance use and disaster, historical and contemporary perspectives on drug use and drug policy, and drug markets.
+Dr. Bennett earned a Ph.D. in Applied History and Policy from Carnegie Mellon University, and an M.P.A. in Public Policy from the University of Pittsburgh.
+He also completed a 2-year postdoctoral fellowship in the Behavioral Sciences Training Program in Drug Abuse Research sponsored by the National Institutes of Health.

 , is a quantitative social psychologist and a graduate of the New School for Social Research.
 Dr. Cleland is a co-investigator on a study funded by the National Institute of Allergy and Infectious Diseases, which examines AIDS clinical trial participation among ethnic minorities and women.
 He serves as a statistical consultant for the Center for Drug Use and HIV Research and the Center for the Integration of Research & Practice.